Khá Bảnh: Early life

-Ngô Bá Khá was born on 27 November 1993, in Tam Sơn village, Từ Sơn, Bắc Ninh Province, Vietnam, as the youngest child and the only son to a family of four children.
+Ngô Bá Khá was born on 27 November 1993, in Tam Sơn, a town in Từ Sơn, Bắc Ninh, Vietnam, as the youngest child and the only son to a family of four children.
 His mother is Nguyễn Thị Khánh (born 1956) and his father–whose name is unknown–died in 2010.

-Khá attended Elementary School and Middle School in his hometown Tam Sơn, but had to drop out of school during 7th grade due to family reasons.
+Khá attended Elementary School and Middle School in his hometown Tam Sơn, but had to dropout at 7th grade due to reasons related to his family.
 Despite numerous attempts, the school committee and his class teacher could not convince him to go back to school.
-At the age of 14, Khá attempted to make a living as wood carpenter and worked in various jobs in the years that followed, until he was detained in Yên Mô Youth Detention Center, Ninh Binh at the age of 17 after being arrested and charged with assault.
-Shortly after his release in 2012, Khá Bảnh was again charged for the same reason and had to spent another 5-month sentence in jail.
+At the age of 14, Khá attempted to be a wood carpenter and worked in various jobs in the years that followed, until he was detained in Yên Mô Youth Detention Center, Ninh Binh at the age of 17 after being arrested and charged with assault.
+Shortly after his release in 2012, Khá Bảnh was again charged for the same reason and had to spend another 5-month sentence in jail.
 Upon returning home, he tried various jobs but ended up as a loan shark.
 However, Khá Bảnh later claimed that he was not involved in any illegal business.

 Internet career

 Khá Bảnh quickly rose to fame due to a series of videos–which he himself described as "funny"–about his life on his Facebook page, where he can be seen at work, partying or hanging out with his friends.
 He was also known for his unusual taste in clothing, as well as his hair–a variant of the mullet hairstyle.
 In 2017, after realizing that his videos had received a lot of attention from people, mostly teenagers, he decided to create his own YouTube channel.
 The channel grew rapidly within a few months of its creation.
-He then assembled his own camera team that help create "professional" videos depicting his jianghu life and to create a picture of him as a man of honor who possesses many moral principles such as trượng nghĩa (仗義; 'from a sense of justice').
+He then assembled his own camera team that help create "professional" videos depicting his giang hồ (gangster) life and to create a picture of him as a man of honor who possesses many moral principles such as trượng nghĩa ('from a sense of justice').

-The disco dance "Múa quạt", which was originally a dance move performed by G-Dragon in Big Bang's music video "Fantastic Baby", had become one of Khá Bảnh's trademarks.
+The disco dance-style "múa quạt", which was originally a dance move performed by G-Dragon in Big Bang's music video "Fantastic Baby", had become one of Khá Bảnh's trademarks.
 Because of him, this dance quickly became a trend in Vietnam and has been well received by a significant number of young people.